rycon2424/Multiplayer_ClientSidePrediction/pages/Part_1.md

 This tutorial will teach you what Client-prediction and Server reconciliation is in a multiplayer game enviroment and how you can apply it to your own project.

 **For who is it useful?** <br>
 For anyone making developing a multiplayer game were precision of (for example) the players position needs to be consistend.
-This is architecture is mostly used in fast-paced multiplayer games.
+This architecture is mostly used in fast-paced multiplayer games.
 (First person shooters, online parkour games, etc)

 *No this is not the gif lagging, it's the gameplay* <br>
 ![IntroGif](images/lag_intro.gif?raw=true)